Purab Kohli: Films

 Kohli made his acting debut in films with Bas Yun Hi (2003) starring opposite Nandita Das.
 He has also acted in other films like Supari (2003), Vastu Shastra (2004), and 13th Floor (2005).
 His performance in My Brother...
 Nikhil (2005) got him recognition.
 Kohli then went on to star in Mahesh Bhatt's 2006 film Woh Lamhe and as a villain again in Bhatt's 2007 film Awarapan.
 He also acted in Rock On!!
 (2008) along with Farhan Akhtar, Luke Kenny and Arjun Rampal.
 Kohli's work in Rock On garnered him a Special Jury Mention at the 2009 Filmfare Awards in March 2009.
-Kohli then starred opposite Nandita Das again in the 2010-11 film I Am which was directed by Onir, who had previously directed him in My Brother Nikhil.
+Kohli then starred opposite Nandita Das again in the 2010–11 film I Am which was directed by Onir, who had previously directed him in My Brother Nikhil.
 He also contributed financially in the making of this film.
 Purab played the role of a divorced lawyer in the 2012 movie Kuch Spice To Make It Meetha with actress Nauheed Cyrusi and composer Kavish Mishra.
 Purab's 2014 movie Jal is a story based on villagers' fight for water and dignity.

 Web series

 Purab Kohli appeared as Angad Shergil in the Voot web series It's Not That Simple (2018), with other featured cast Swara Bhaskar, Sumeet Vyas, Vivan Bhatena, Manasi Rachh, Neha Chauhan, Karan Veer Mehra, Devika Vatsa, Rohan Shah, Jia Vaidya.

 In 2019, Kohli was cast in Sujoy Ghosh directed webseries Typewriter, which streamed on Netflix in July.

-In another immensely watchable Hotstar web series of 2019 Out of Love Purab plays Akarsh, in a five-episode series of betrayal, heartbreak, blackmail and revenge, with other cast Rasika Dugal, Soni Razdan.
+In the same year, Kohil appeared in the Hotstar web series of 2019 Out of Love, playing Akarsh in a five-episode series of betrayal, heartbreak, blackmail and revenge.
+The series also starred Rasika Dugal and Soni Razdan.

 Personal life

-Kohli's father Harsh Kohli is a hotelier and film producer who had produced the Vinod Khanna, Rekha starrer Aap Ki Khatir (1977 film).
+Kohli's father Harsh Kohli is a hotelier and film producer who had produced the Vinod Khanna and Rekha starrer Aap Ki Khatir.
 Purab's mother, Indu Kohli is a corporate trainer.
 He did his schooling at St. Stanislaus High School in Bandra, Mumbai, and at The Bishop's School, Pune, Maharashtra.
 He switched his education faculty from Science to Commerce and finally to Arts and studied Economics, Psychology and Literature.
 He joined a flying school to be a pilot, but did not continue.

 Kohli married his long time girlfriend, a British yoga teacher named Lucy Paton in 2016.
 They now live in London with their daughter, Inaya and son, Osian.

 Former actor Bhisham Kohli a.k.a.
 Vishal Anand is his paternal uncle.
 Kohli's paternal grandmother was Dev Anand's sister (thus making Kohli the late actor's grand-nephew).
 Filmmaker Shekhar Kapur (son of another of Dev Anand's sisters) is thus, Kohli's uncle.